 - Bar Coded Print out of your Completed Form DS-160, Online Non-immigrant Visa Application.

-- A passport valid for travel to the United States and with a validity date at least six months beyond your intended period of stay in the U.S. (unless country-specific agreements provide exemptions).
+- A passport valid for travel to the United States and with a validity date at least six months beyond your intended period of stay in the U.S. provide exemptions).

 - Divorce or death certificate(s) of any previous spouse(s) for both Beneficiary and the U.S. citizen sponsor.